DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.5.0.md

 - These rewards have a chance to drop on after you kill the final enemy in the room.
 The item will spawn on the enemy's body.
 - Their chance to drop is based on how many rooms it has been since you last took damage & how fast you completed this room.

+### Rune VFX
+I made a VFX asset for runes that I threw on:
+- the upgrade room (WIP)
+- the shop room statue
+- the things at the beginning of the game that give you the questions
+- the stat increase pickups
+- the passive spell pickups

 ### Cooler Slow-motion Effect when Clearing Rooms
 - The slow-motion effect when you clear a room is now more dramatic
 - The bloom increases